Starter Current Draw Test

 A current draw test is performed after the battery has been checked and found to be fully charged and in good condition.
 The starting system should also be visually inspected for any physical defects or loose connections.
 Bring the engine to normal operating temperature before performing this test.
 This is because a cold engine requires more current than a warm engines does.

-Use a VAT-40 or an appropriate clamp-on ammeter/voltage meter for slow start and no start troubleshooting.
+Use an electrical systems tester or an appropriate clamp-on ammeter/voltage meter for slow start and no start troubleshooting.
 This test requires the specifications for the vehicle being tested.

-2. Set the voltage meter to Int 18V and adjust ammeter to read zero.
+2. Set the voltage meter to measure battery voltage (12.6V).

 3. Disable the fuel or ignition so the engine will not start during test.